-What Do Seventh-day Adventists Believe about Spiritual Gifts and Ministries?
+What Adventists Believe About Spiritual Gifts in the Bible

-Here are three things you’ll learn about these gifts in this post:
+Here are four things you’ll learn about these gifts in this post:

-First, here is the Adventist church’s official statement on this belief:
+First, here is the Adventist Church’s official statement found in our fundamental beliefs:

 According to the Scriptures, these gifts include such ministries as faith, healing, prophecy, proclamation, teaching, administration, reconciliation, compassion, and self-sacrificing service and charity for the help and encouragement of people.